Dillon-Plummer/KNN-supplier-risk-classifier/README.md

 streamlit run src/streamlit_app.py
 ```

-Use the sidebar to tweak dataset generation parameters and the number of
+Use the sidebar to upload a CSV file containing your supplier data and choose
-neighbors used in the KNN classifier.
-Results are updated automatically when
+the number of neighbors used in the KNN classifier.
+Results are updated
-parameters change.
-After the classification report, a live Seaborn pairplot of
+automatically once your data is loaded.
+After the classification report, a live
-the predicted risk levels is displayed for interactive exploration.
+Seaborn pairplot of the predicted risk levels is displayed for interactive
+exploration.

 ## Example Output